 The longer a spill remains on a floor, the greater the risk of a customer or employee slipping and falling.
 And the danger isn’t limited to spills or broken glass jars.
 Likewise, leaky equipment, melting snow, or tracked in rain can cause dangerous and potentially expensive slip-and-fall accidents.

-Protect your customers, employees and reputation by responding to grocery store spills quickly and cleaning them completely.
+Protect your customers, employees, and reputation by responding to grocery store spills quickly and cleaning them completely.

 Cost of a Spill

 Spills can cost grocery stores in a couple of ways.
-The obvious ones, lost product and employee work hours, are more of a financial inconvenience than a big-ticket expense.
+The obvious ones, lost product and employee work hours, create more of a financial inconvenience than a big-ticket expense.
 It’s only after someone slips and falls that things start getting serious–and seriously costly.

 The National Floor Safety Institute tracks slip-and-fall incidents.
 They have found that:

 - Slips account for over one million hospital emergency room visits